misslivirose/kittenvr/Assets/Heureka/AssetHunter/Readme.txt

 -Made sure it compiles on Windows Store builds

 1.3.3
+-Unity5 ready
--Fixed issue when user have own editor script called PlayerSettings -Ready for Unity 5x
+-Fixed issue when user have own editor script named PlayerSettings

+1.3.4
+-Fixed issue when user have own script named Environment -Fixed issue when user have own script named EditorUtils

+1.3.5
+-Fixed issue with Unity changing build log format in 5.2.1